-There are many conceptual and practical problems associated with measuring retirement wealth and its distribution.
-First, parts of it are defined in collective form and hence not well-defined for all individuals (or households) in the system.
-Second, the calculation of today's claims on future pensions concerns a number of complex assumptions of people's life expectancy, future rates of return on the capital markets and so forth.
+claims on future pensions concerns a number of complex assumptions of people's life expectancy, future rates of return on the capital markets and so forth.
 Third, there are public and private parts of the pension system, funded and un-funded parts, and some of these are more easily observed and measured than others, which may create systematic measurement errors in the data.
 Fourth, the distributional features of the different parts of the pension system differ considerably and are also complicated to measure, e.g., in the case of mapping the pensions across the income distribution onto households in the contemporaneous wealth distribution.

 Our estimates of the distribution of augmented wealth come from different sources.
-In general, historical data on Swedish retirement wealth and its distribution are scarce.
-We use in this paper two estimates that have been made with specific application to the distribution of net personal wealth: Ståhlberg (1981) for 1978, and Jansson and Johansson (1988) for 1985 (largely building on Ståhlberg's estimate).
-We have ourselves computed a rough estimate for 2004.
-The calculations are based on arriving at net present values of all individuals' current and future claims on the different parts of the pension system.
-For details see the respective sources.
+Generally speaking, historical data on Swedish retirement wealth and its distribution are scarce.
+We use in this paper three point estimates that have been made with specific application to the distribution of net personal wealth: Ståhlberg (1981) for 1978, Jansson and Johansson (1988) for 1985 (largely building on Ståhlberg's estimate), and our own (rough) estimate for 2004.